Cholinergic crisis

-A cholinergic crisis is an over-stimulation at a neuromuscular junction due to an excess of acetylcholine (ACh), as a result of the inactivity of the AChE enzyme, which normally breaks down acetylcholine.
+A cholinergic crisis is an over-stimulation at a neuromuscular junction due to an excess of acetylcholine, as a result of the inactivity of the acetylcholinesterase enzyme, which normally breaks down acetylcholine.

-Symptoms and diagnosis
+Signs and symptoms

-As a result of cholinergic crisis, the muscles stop responding to the high synaptic levels of ACh, leading to flaccid paralysis, respiratory failure, and other signs and symptoms reminiscent of organophosphate poisoning.
-Other symptoms include increased sweating, salivation, bronchial secretions along with miosis (constricted pupils).
+As a result of cholinergic crisis, the muscles stop responding to the high synaptic levels of acetylcholine, leading to flaccid paralysis, respiratory failure, and other signs and symptoms reminiscent of organophosphate poisoning.
+Cholinergic crisis is sometimes known by the mnemonic "SLUDGE syndrome" (salivation, lacrimation, urination, defecation, gastrointestinal distress, and emesis).

-This crisis may be masked by the concomitant use of atropine along with cholinesterase inhibitor medication in order to prevent side effects.
-Flaccid paralysis resulting from cholinergic crisis can be distinguished from myasthenia gravis by the use of the drug edrophonium (Tensilon), as it only worsens the paralysis caused by cholinergic crisis but strengthens the muscle response in the case of myasthenia gravis.
-(Edrophonium is a cholinesterase inhibitor, hence increases the concentration of acetylcholine present).

 Some of the symptoms of increased cholinergic stimulation include: